-Pray to have a servant’s heart (Eph.
-6:7)
+Pray to have a servant’s heart.
+(Ephesians 6:7)

-Learn to live one day at a time (Ps.
-118:24)
+Learn to live one day at a time.
+(Psalm 118:24)

-Give up expectations (Prov.
-12:25)
+Give up expectations.
+(Proverbs 12:25)

-Experience a deeper intimacy with God (Ps.
-139:7-10)
+Experience a deeper intimacy with God.
+(Psalm 139:7-10)

 What a difference two words can make!

 From my own experience, I have learned to be mindful of who I am and what I can and cannot do.
-As I get to know myself better, I get to know my own limitations.
-When I find myself getting agitated with my loved one and critical of others, I know I need to take a mental health break.
+As I get to know myself better, I get to know my limitations.
+When I find myself getting agitated with my loved one and critical of others, I know I need to take a mental-health break.
 It is also important for me to remember not to lose myself in feeling trapped in the constant demands of caregiving.

-But most of all, I need to remember that God loves me and my loved one.
+Most of all, I need to remember that God loves me and my loved one.
 Her care is a privilege He has given me and I need to be in the best place I can be with myself and my relationship with Him.
 I have learned, sometimes the hard way, that when I am down, all I need to do is look up!

-SUSAN E. BUTCHER is a certified life coach through the American Association of Christian Counselors, grief counselor and freelance writer.
+Susan is a certified life coach through the American Association of Christian Counselors, grief counselor and freelance writer.
 Additionally, she is a seasoned speaker and Bible teacher.
 She lives in Milwaukee, WI.